 I mean, I'm looking at this whiskey.

-We'll put it up on Hannity.com, Linda if you can.
+We'll put it up on Hannity.com, Linda, if you can.

-Um, it's the Granny Rich Reserve.
+It's the Granny Rich Reserve.

 Well, I mean, we make it.

-And so, like I said Granny Rich.
+And so, like I said.

 Yeah.